transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 | **Ordering node container CPU and memory** | When you anticipate a high transaction throughput right away. |
 | **Ordering node storage** | When you anticipate that this ordering node will be part of an ordering service on many channels.
 Recall that the ordering service keeps a copy of the blockchain for every channel they host.
 The default storage of an ordering node is 100G, same as the container for the peer itself. |

 If you plan to deploy a five node Raft ordering service, note that the total of your deployment will increase by a factor of five, a total of 1.75 CPU, 3.5 GB of memory, and 500 GB of storage for the five Raft nodes.
-A 4 CPU Kubernetes single worker node cluster is minimally recommended to allow enough CPU for the ordering service cluster and any other nodes you deploy.
+A 4 CPU Kubernetes single worker node cluster is the minimum recommended to allow enough CPU for the ordering service cluster and any other nodes you deploy.

 If an ordering service is overstressed, it might hit timeouts and start dropping transactions, requiring transactions to be resubmitted.
 This causes much greater harm to a network than a single peer struggling to keep up.
 In a Raft ordering service configuration, an overstressed leader node might stop sending heartbeat messages, triggering a leader election, and a temporary cessation of transaction ordering.
 Likewise, a follower node might miss messages and attempt to trigger a leader election where none is needed.
 {:important}